 Planning to visit the northern p[arks of Zimbabwe during May / June 2013 - will it be safe - when is the Zim ellections will that have an in

 No official date for the election yet, but it is expected to be in late July.
-The expert advice I've read suggests that it is in poor heavily-urbanised commu... read more »almost 4 years ago
+The expert advice I've read suggests that it is in poor heavily-urbanised commu... read more »about 4 years ago